thedynamiclinker/sudocode/etc/redacted.md

 In this chapter, we outline what we believe to be the evidence that \[NAME-REDACTED\] was involved in the activities of the group that produced the documents that have collectively come to be called Sudocode.

-We believe, in fact, that she may have been the primary author, and to have modeled the character One[^5] after her一
+In fact, we believe that she may have been the primary author, and to have modeled the character One[^5] after he一

 ---